jobian-ai/LHP-Sermons/README.md

 # LHP-Sermons

-## Sharing AI transformations of sermons recorded at Living Hope Presbyterian Church
+## Sharing AI summarizations of sermons recorded at [Living Hope Presbyterian Church ](https://www.livinghopepresbyterian.org/)

 _"as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth."_